SharvariYeole/portfolio/visualizing-government-debt.md

   scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';                    vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

+- Asia has a wide range of debt-to-GDP ratios, with a particularly high upper quartile and outliers, indicating that there are countries with significantly higher debt ratios.
+- Europe has a relatively high median debt-to-GDP ratio compared to other regions, suggesting that European countries, on average, may carry more debt relative to their GDP.
+- North America, Oceania, South Africa, and South America show less variability with more consistent debt-to-GDP ratios among their countries.
+Oceania, South Africa, and South America have lower median debt levels compared to Asia and Europe.

+The boxplot was selected as the visualization method for this data due to its effectiveness in communicating several statistical nuances quickly and clearly.
+Firstly, boxplots excel at depicting the central tendency and the dispersion of data, showcasing medians and the spread of values within different categories.
+This is particularly useful for understanding the typical values and the range within which most values fall in each region.
+Secondly, boxplots are adept at highlighting outliers.
+Outliers can signify extreme cases that may warrant special attention or could potentially skew analysis, making them crucial for nuanced economic analysis and policy formulation.
+Lastly, the nature of a boxplot facilitates the direct comparison of distributions between different groups—in this case, across regions—allowing for an efficient comparative analysis of the debt-to-GDP ratio's variability and central tendencies in a single visual frame.
+These characteristics make the boxplot a powerful tool for synthesizing complex data into an accessible and informative narrative.

 <div class='tableauPlaceholder' id='viz1706565255315' style='position: relative'><noscript><a href='#'><img alt='2022 Regional Debt-to-GDP Overview: Average Ratios Across Continents ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;In&#47;In-class_17065476256140&#47;Sheet3&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='In-class_17065476256140&#47;Sheet3' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;In&#47;In-class_17065476256140&#47;Sheet3&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>
 <script type='text/javascript'>